Ashes 2013-14: Boyd Rankin out to grab England Test chance

 The same positive outlook comes from elsewhere in the Edgbaston dressing-room, from this summer's chief Ashes hero, Ian Bell, now his team-mate both for county and country.

-the Bears have three representatives down under this winter, Rankin having leapfrogged a list of contenders that, only a couple of weeks before, had also included another county team-mate in Chris Woakes.
+Along with Jonathan Trott, the Bears have three representatives down under this winter, Rankin having leapfrogged a list of contenders that, only a couple of weeks before, had also included another county team-mate in Chris Woakes.

 "It's great for him and for the county to have another Warwickshire player recognised," Bell told BBC Midlands Today.
 "He was outstanding in the one-day series against Australia and the harder pitches will suit him out there.